Rate-Independent Computation in Continuous Chemical Reaction Networks: Defining Reachability in Chemical Reaction Networks

-Given a curve, we can think about approximating it to an arbitrary accuracy using straight-line segments.
-But it may seem that we can never achieve the ``full diversity'' of states reachable with curves if we use only a bounded number of line segments.
+It may seem that we can never achieve the ``full diversity'' of states reachable with an infinite number of line segments if we use only a bounded number of line segments.
 However, Theorem~\ref{thm-reachable-segment-bound} shows that increasing the number of straight-line segments beyond a certain point does not make any additional states reachable.
-Thus using a few line segments captures all the states reachable in the limit of infinitely many line segments.
+Thus using a few line segments captures all the states reachable with arbitrarily many line segments, and in fact even in the limit of infinitely many line segments.

-In order to prove Theorem~\ref{thm-reachable-segment-bound} we first develop important machinery for representing and manipulating paths under $\segto$.
+In order to prove Theorem~\ref{thm-reachable-segment-bound}, we first develop important machinery for representing and manipulating paths under $\segto$.
 Note that reachability is closed under addition and scaling in the sense that if $\vc \segto \vd$ and $\vc' \segto \vd'$ then $\alpha \vc + \beta \vc' \segto \alpha \vd + \beta \vd'$ for all $\alpha, \beta \in \R_{\ge 0}$.
 The following definition captures this property by defining a linear space of all paths.
-The vector space as a whole is infinite dimensional, even though all but finitely many entries are 0 in any particular vector we consider.
-However, the infinite dimensions allow us to handle arbitrarily long paths in a uniform way, with each dimension corresponding to a segment of a path.
 This machinery will also be key to proving the piecewise linearity of the computed function in Section~\ref{subsec-negative-computable-implies-piecewise-linear}.

-For infinite collections of vector spaces, the notation $\oplus$ indicates the infinite direct sum, which is a restriction of $\times$ allowing only finitely many entries to be nonzero.